Electronic Invoicing

 • Between two locations within Romania;

-• Relating to intra-community purchases;
+• In relation to intra-community acquisitions;

-• Relating to intra-community deliveries;
+• In relation to intra-community deliveries;

-• Relating to imports;
+• In relation to imports;

-• Relating to exports;
+• In relation to exports;

 High Tax Risk Products Categories That Must Use the RO e-Transport System